Mars455/Mars455/README.md

 Happy to chat, add me on discord under the same username! @Mars455 _

-- 🔭 I’m currently working on lightning-mod
-- 🌱 I’m currently learning Java
-- 🤔 I’m looking for help with dual wielded weapons (in Minecraft)
-- 📫 How to reach me: Discord/Mars455, Mail/mark@mars455.dev,
+-  How to reach me: Discord/Mars455, Mail/mark@mars455.dev,
-- 😄 Pronouns: he/him
+-  Pronouns: he/him
-- ⚡ Fun fact: I've been dreaming of making a minecraft mod for ~ 5 years, and now I have free time, I have started working on it!